MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmdomain2-creategpofromstartergpo.md

 ### -param ppnewGPO [out]

 Address of a pointer to an <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmgpo">GPMGPO</a> object that represents the new GPO.

-#### - objGPMStarterGPO [in]

-A reference to a <a href="/previous-versions/windows/desktop/api/gpmgmt/nn-gpmgmt-igpmstartergpo">GPMStarterGPO</a> object from which the new GPO will be created.

 ## -returns